ibm-cloud-docs/vpc/nlb-faqs.md

 {: #what-s-the-maximum-number-of-front-end-listeners-i-can-define-with-my-load-balancer}
 {: faq}

-You can define a maximum of ten front-end listeners for a network load balancer.
+You can define a maximum of ten front-end listeners for an NLB.

 ## What's the maximum number of virtual server instances I can attach to my back-end pool?
 {: #what-s-the-maximum-number-of-server-instances-i-can-attach-to-my-back-end-pool}